-However, Halsey's career — as an announcer as well as a writer — went back well before the Twins came to Minnesota.
+However, Hall’s career — as an announcer as well as a writer — went back well before the Twins came to Minnesota.
 He was a newspaperman first and later combined it with other sidelines, including writing, public speaking, and sports officiating.

-Halsey was a man of many trademarks.
+Hall was a man of many trademarks.
 For many, a mention of his name conjures up images of green onions, cigars, and glasses full of scotch.
-Others, though, think of stories when they think of Halsey-stories told about him and the tales told by him.
-Halsey was the consummate raconteur.
+Others, though, think of stories when they think of Halsey Hall — stories told about him and the tales told by him.
+He was the consummate raconteur.

-Another former colleague, Joe Soucheray, said Halsey had so many bottles in his satchel that, when he stepped off a plane, he sounded like a glockenspiel.
+Another former colleague, Joe Soucheray, said Hall had so many bottles in his satchel that when he stepped off a plane he sounded like a glockenspiel.
 And then there was the time a cub reporter asked the venerable Mr. Hall why he bothered carrying his own liquor; after all, every town they visited had a bar.
-“My boy," Halsey replied, “you never know when you’ll run into a local election.”
+“My boy,” Hall replied, “you never know when you’ll run into a local election.”

 How did this captivating character get to be the way he was?
-Heredity may have played a part in the interests and aptitudes that Halsey was to develop.
+Heredity may have played a part in the interests and aptitudes that Hall was to develop.

-With this lineage, it’s hardly surprising that Halsey was born with ink in his veins.
+With this lineage, it’s hardly surprising that Hall was born with ink in his veins.
 He entered the newspaper profession upon his discharge from the Navy in 1919.
 His first byline appeared in the Minneapolis Tribune in November of that year.
-Halsey wrote for several newspapers in the Twin Cities on both sides of the Mississippi.
+Hall wrote for several newspapers in the Twin Cities on both sides of the Mississippi.
 He jumped to the St. Paul Pioneer Press in 1922; a few years later he came back to Minneapolis to join the sports staff of the Journal.
-After the Journal was purchased by the Minneapolis Star, Halsey's byline appeared in both the Star and Tribune, which were operated by the same ownership group.
+After the Journal was purchased by the Minneapolis Star, Hall’s byline appeared in both the Star and Tribune, which were operated by the same ownership group.